-Most wait to start investing until they have a significant amount saved up.
+Most people wait to start investing until they have a significant amount of money saved up.
 This made sense a few years ago for two reasons:

-- Brokerage firms charged such high fees which ate up returns of small accounts
+- Brokerage firms charged high fees, which ate up the returns of small accounts.

-Before you start investing in the stock market, you want to make sure it makes financial sense.
+Before you start investing in the stock market, you want to make sure that doing so makes financial sense.

-The # 1 reason why you shouldn’t start investing is high interest debt.
-If you still have high-interest debt, it’s in your best interest to hold off.
+The number one reason why you shouldn’t start investing is high-interest debt.
+If you have high-interest debt like credit card balances, you should hold off on buying stocks.

-So, if you have debt at a higher interest rate than 7%, paying that off is your best investment.
-It’s also a guaranteed rate of return, something the stock market can’t provide.
+That’s because the stock market has returned an average of about 7% per year after inflation.
+So if you have debt at a higher interest rate than 7%, getting out of debt as fast as possible is your best investment.
+It’s also a guaranteed rate of return, which is something the stock market can’t provide.

 There are two primary types of investment accounts.